 Bring intention in to your actions

-By bringing intention into your actions through mindfulness you can counter the New Year urgency to sprint when January arrives.
+Try to bring intention into your actions through mindfulness this year.
+By doing this you can counter the New Year urgency to sprint back into autpilot when January arrives.

-Mindfulness is a way of paying attention to the present moment, using techniques like meditation, breathing and yoga.
+Use mindfulness as a tool to help you pay attention to the present moment.
+You can try techniques like meditation, breathing and yoga.

-It helps us to become more aware of our thoughts and feelings so that, instead of being overwhelmed by them, we’re better able to manage them.
+It can help you to become more aware of our thoughts and feelings so that, instead of being overwhelmed by them, we’re better able to manage them.

 Mindfulness has been shown to have positive effects on several aspects of whole-person health: including the mind, the brain, the body, and behaviour, as well as a person’s relationships with others.